minprog/app-studio/40 Guided/50 Restaurant/10 Assignment.md

 ![](restaurant-callback.png)

 The general idea is that we should be able to create an object of type `CategoriesRequest`, and call its `getCategories()` method.
 This will start a download using an object of type `JsonObjectRequest`.
 Because downloading is never instantly, data is not instantly returned, but instead provided using a **callback method**.

-The `JsonObjectRequest` expects to be able to call these two methods:
+The `JsonObjectRequest` expects to be able to call these two callback methods:

 - `onResponse(response)`, which is called when everything goes as expected, and the `response` parameter will contain a `JSONObject` containing the document